jessicabat/causal-nlp-extraction/README.md

 ## Running Knowledge Extraction

-After running the container or activating the conda environment and entering the `causal-nlp-extraction` root directory, run the **`run.py`** file in the `OneKE/src/` folder.
+After opening the container or activating the environment you chose and entering the `causal-nlp-extraction` root directory, run the **`run.py`** file in the `OneKE/src/` folder.
 The model we chose is [**Qwen2.5-VL-7B-Instruct**](https://huggingface.co/Qwen2.5-VL-7B-Instruct) from the Hugging Face API, selected because it is open source, easy to access, and efficient for extraction.

 > ⚠️ **Important:** Some models on Hugging Face may require an access token.
 To do so, log in to Hugging Face, navigate to the settings, create an access token with **read** permissions.
 Use the command below and enter in your key to gain access to Hugging Face: